berkpehlivanoglu/MovieApp/README.md

 # Installation

-1. Download or clone the project
+1. Download or clone the project.
 2. Navigate to the project directory and install third-party libraries.

 ```bash